 Viral Personality: Producing the "Spring Tease" Comedy Short

-We produced "Spring Tease" as a fast, local, vertical comedy short that turns Michigan’s fake-out weather into a punchline people want to share.
+We produced "Spring Tease" as a fast, local vertical comedy short about Michigan weather whiplash, using theatrical talent and aggressive post to prove SALT can make social content people actually want to share.

 1:09